 - I tend towards certain themes when it comes to the visual arts – very vibrant colours or graphic monochromatic styles.
 Nature and very intricate stuff also tends to catch my attention.
 Some favourite artists for example are Dali, Mucha, Gaudi and I do love me a good piece of street art.

 - I don’t do historical stuff and dates very well, moving images and contemporary dance and music tends to make me sleepy as well.
-I like stuff that’s large and that I can understand – abstract and conceptual works are lost on me!
+I like stuff that’s large and that I can understand – abstract and conceptual works are often lost on me!

 Do you work the arts and culture into your trip itineraries?
 What are your favourite types of arts and culture activities?